Fluted Lemon Cake

 - In a large bowl, combine the cake and dry pudding mixes, apricot nectar, oil, eggs and extract; beat on low for 30 seconds.
 Beat on medium speed for 2 minutes.
 Pour into a greased and floured 10-in. fluted tube pan.

-- Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 My granddaughter wanted a lemon cake for her birthday.
 I made this one and she absolutely went crazy over it.
 I made a couple changes to the recipe.
 I used lemon zest rather than lemon flavoring.
 I baked the cake in two layer cake pans.
 Instead of the glaze I made my own frosting using 16 cream cheese, 1 pkg lemon pudding, fresh lemon juice, 1/2 cup powdered sugar and the remainder of the apricot nectar.
 It acted as a filling between layers and frosting on the top.
 I decorated the cake with fresh raspberries and lemon slices.
 It was a hit and my granddaughter even asked for the recipe.